automl/Auto-PyTorch/README.md

 ## Alpha Status of Next Release

 The upcoming release of Auto-PyTorch will further improve usability, robustness and efficiency by using SMAC as the underlying optimization package, changing the code structure and other improvements.
-If you would like to give it a try, check out the `refactor` branch.
+If you would like to give it a try, check out the `development` branch or it's [documentation](https://automl.github.io/Auto-PyTorch/development/).

 ## Installation